Vernon G. Eberwine, Jr “Bumps” Scholarship

 Bumps’ legacy is his great passion for sailing and his deeply rooted love of the waters of the Chesapeake Bay.
 Throughout his life, Bumps demonstrated the highest level of sailing expertise with a unique grace and sense of humor that was understated and much appreciated by all who knew him.
 He especially loved sharing his great passion for sailing with anyone willing to step aboard and feel firsthand, the sun on their face and the wind in their sails.
 He will never be forgotten.

 Mr. Eberwine, Jr. believed sailing should be accessible to all, regardless of financial means.
 In establishing this scholarship fund at HYC, we hope to introduce the joys of sailing to all children in the Hampton Roads area.

 Applicants for the Bumps Scholarship must be ages 6 to 16 years of age, live in the Hampton, Newport News or Poquoson area, have a passion for life on or around the sea and must be able to pass our swim test.
 If your child – or a child you know – is interested in taking a summer camp class at Hampton Yacht Club, but may not be able to afford full tuition, you may apply for a scholarship by filling out the application.

 The goal of Bumps Scholarship is to provide access to sailing programs to participants who otherwise are unable to afford the program.
 The HYC Junior Committee will review the scholarship requests on a case by case basis and reserve the right to award this scholarship based on its sole discretion.

 To Apply: Please print and fill out the application and return to Junior Sailing, Hampton Yacht Club, 4707 Victoria Blvd.
 Hampton, VA 23669.
-Or email to email@example.com.
-Deadline: June 10th, 2017.
+Deadline: June 1st, 2020.